linux-system-roles/timesync/README.md

 # or enabled service will be configured.
 If no service is active or enabled, a
 # package specific to the system and its version will be selected.
 timesync_ntp_provider: chrony

+# List of custom settings passed through to ntp.conf.
+If not defined,
+# setting is ignored.
+Settings should be one per line (list item).
+timesync_ntp_custom_settings:
+  - "tinker panic 0"
 ```

 Example Playbook